kruize/autotune/docs/application_metrics_exposure.md

 ### Quarkus Applications
 ---
-For Quarkus applications, micrometer support is available and can be activated.
+For Quarkus applications, Micrometer support is available and can be activated.

 #### Steps